NxPKG/khulnasoft-docs/content/cloudflare-one/policies/browser-isolation/setup/clientless-browser-isolation.md

 ### Connect private networks

-With Clientless Web Isolation, users can reach any private IP resource you have connected through [Cloudflare Tunnel](/cloudflare-one/connections/connect-networks/).
+With Clientless Web Isolation, users can reach any private IP resource you have connected through [Khulnasoft Tunnel](/cloudflare-one/connections/connect-networks/).
 For more information, refer to [Connect private networks](/cloudflare-one/connections/connect-networks/private-net/cloudflared/).

 For example, if you added `192.0.2.1` to your tunnel, users can connect to your application through the remote browser by going to `https://<your-team-name>.cloudflareaccess.com/browser/http://192.0.2.1`.

 {{<Aside type="note">}}
-All users with access to your remote browser can access your Cloudflare Tunnel applications unless you create a Gateway HTTP policy to block them.
+All users with access to your remote browser can access your Khulnasoft Tunnel applications unless you create a Gateway HTTP policy to block them.
 {{</Aside>}}

 ### Disable remote browser controls